suborbital/docs/website/docs/e2-core/concepts/the-directive.md

       - fn: cache-get
 ```

 This directive encapsulates all of the logic for your application.
 It describes three endpoints and the logic needed to handle them.
-Each handler describes a set of `steps` that composes a series of Runnables to handle the request.
+Each handler describes a set of `steps` that composes a series of SE2 modules to handle the request.

-Atmo uses the Directive to build your application and run it automatically, without any need to write boilerplate yourself.
+E2 Core uses the Directive to build your application and run it automatically, without any need to write boilerplate yourself.